 Auntie: Well, ain't we a pair?
 Raggedy man.

 - In Gladiator, this seems to be the standard end to a matchup when one gladiator is disarmed.
 Caesar is supposed to decide what happens, but Maximus lets his opponent live anyway.

-- In The Two Towers Frodo captures Gollum and holds him at swordpoint, but decides to spare him out of pity.
+- Frodo captures Gollum and holds him at swordpoint, but decides to spare him out of pity.
 It pays off in the end.

-- Aragorn decides not to kill Wormtongue.
-This is a very nice job of breaking it, since Wormtongue goes to tell Saruman that the people of Rohan are going to Helm's Deep, and how the fortress can be attacked.
+- After Gandalf breaks Evil Chancellor Wormtongue's hold over Theoden King of Rohan, Aragorn says that Wormtongue should be allowed to live, because he's so pathetic and seemingly harmless.
+This is a very nice job of breaking it since Wormtongue goes to tell Saruman that the people of Rohan are going to Helm's Deep, and how the fortress can be attacked.

 - Near the end of Maverick, Marshall Zane Cooper does this (with a stick) to the Commodore.

 - Played straight in The Lion in Winter, when King Henry II lifts his sword over his head to execute his son Richard, but can't bring himself to go through with it.

 - In Serenity, Captain Malcolm Reynolds (after his moved nerve cluster allows him to escape a paralyzer from The Operative) hits the man in the larynx and steals his sword, but instead of killing him uses the sword to secure him to a railing, forcing him to watch as the truth about Miranda is revealed.